D.I.C.E. Award for Immersive Reality Technical Achievement

 The D.I.C.E.
 Award for Immersive Reality Technical Achievement is an award presented annually by the Academy of Interactive Arts & Sciences during the D.I.C.E.
 Awards.
 This award "celebrates the highest level of technical achievement within an immersive reality experience through the combined attention to gameplay engineering and visual engineering.
 Elements honored include but are not limited to technology features specifically associated with the immersive medium, artificial intelligence, physics, engine mechanics, and visual engineering".

-The award's most recent winner is Starship Home, developed and published by Creature.
+The award's most recent winner is Hotel Infinity, developed and published by Studio Chyr.

 Immersive Reality Technical Achievement and Game of the Year

 Both immersive reality awards were introduced for the 20th Annual D.I.C.E.
 Awards.
 According to the rules and procedures for the 20th awards ceremony, "the immersive reality category panel will be comprised [sic] individuals working directly in the medium".
 The finalists and winners for these categories would be "selected by a panel of experts and will not be voted on by the general membership body of the Academy".
-Since the categories were introduced, both categories had a majority of finalists and winners in common.
+Since the categories were introduced, both categories had several of finalists and winners in common.
 Lone Echo, Half-Life: Alyx, Lone Echo II, and Red Matter 2 won both immersive reality categories.
-Tónandi and Starship Home were the only winners for Immersive Reality Technical Achievement that were not finalists for Immersive Reality Game of the Year.
+Tónandi, Starship Home, and Hotel Infinity were the only winners for Immersive Reality Technical Achievement that were not finalists for Immersive Reality Game of the Year.